WebOfTrustInfo/rwot1-sf/topics-and-advance-readings/README.md

 We ask that participants use this repository's [Issues](https://github.com/WebOfTrustInfo/rebooting-the-web-of-trust/issues) pages for comments and questions.
 We also invite [Pull Requests](https://github.com/WebOfTrustInfo/rebooting-the-web-of-trust/pulls) with clarifications and additional links.

+### LICENSE

+Unless otherwise noted, the contents of the files in this directory are the property of each individual author.
+No grant of license to copy or reuse is made or implied.

 ### Gitter

 We will be using Gitter for chat during this event: